 - Data can be transparently migrated from MyISAM to InnoDB, which does not require code modification for tables.

-RDS for MySQL now does not support FEDERATED due to the following reasons:
+RDS for MySQL does not currently support FEDERATED, because:

-- Same DML operations are repeatedly executed on remote databases, causing data disorder.
+- If the primary/standby DB instances support FEDERATED, the same DML operations are repeatedly executed on remote databases, resulting in data disorder.

-- During the PITR restoration, data on remote databases is not restored to the status when the full backup is created after the full restoration phase is complete.
+- During the PITR restoration, data on remote databases is not restored to the status when the full backup is performed after the full restoration is complete.
 Applying data during the incremental restoration will disorder FEDERATED table data.

-RDS for MySQL now does not support MEMORY due to the following reasons:
+RDS for MySQL does not currently support MEMORY for the following reasons:

 - If a memory table becomes empty after a restart, the database generates a DELETE event to the binlog when the table is opened.
 If primary/standby DB instances use memory tables and the standby database (or read-only database) is restarted, a GTID is generated, which is inconsistent with that of the primary database.
 As a result, the standby database is rebuilt.

-- Using memory tables may cause out-of-memory (OOM) and even service termination.
+- Using memory tables may cause out-of-memory (OOM) errors and even service terminations.